patelbb14/Project-3-Subreddits-NLP/README.md

 #### Data Dictionary

-Used the for source to find subreddits that were text based only. https://www.reddit.com/r/AskReddit/comments/cigqig/what_are_some_good_text_based_subreddits_to/?onetap_auto=true
+Used the following source to find subreddits that were text based only. https://www.reddit.com/r/AskReddit/comments/cigqig/what_are_some_good_text_based_subreddits_to/?onetap_auto=true

 The subreddits chosen were 'UnresolvedMysteries' and 'FanTheories'.
 Below is the data dictionary of the data that was used for this project.